 Choose Precious Metals That Match Your Skin Tone

 Although the difference is subtle, certain metals take on a slightly different hue when set against different skin tones.
 If you’re interested in purchasing a platinum engagement ring, it makes sense to first see what the ring will look like on the hand of the wearer.

-While diamonds look good with practically every metal, they pair especially well with platinum.
+While diamonds look good with practically every metal, they pair exceptionally well with platinum.
 Platinum’s natural white shine plays beautifully with the diamond’s sparkle.
-To get the most out of this unique quality, consider selecting a diamond with maximum fire and brilliance.
+Consider selecting a diamond with maximum fire and brilliance to get the most out of this unique quality.

 Alternatively, lab-grown diamonds create no lasting environmental impact, are never used to support violence, and cost less than traditional diamonds.
+Lab-grown diamonds are ethically sourced.
 Best of all, these lab-created diamonds are physically and visually identical to mined diamonds.
-So, when you’re shopping for a diamond for your platinum engagement ring, consider going with the ethical choice.
+So, consider going with the ethical choice when you’re shopping for a diamond for your platinum engagement ring.

 Clean Origin is the world’s largest purely lab-grown diamond retailer.
 With an extensive selection of ethically sourced lab-grown diamonds, you can design the dream ring for you or your partner.